hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/code/how-to-use.md

-The DialogPrimitive Wrapper is built on the HTML `<dialog>` element, and therefore supports the same API.
+The DialogPrimitive Wrapper is built on the HTML `<dialog>` element, and therefore supports the same [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog).

 ## How to use this component

-The `DialogPrimitive` serves as the foundation for dialog derived components like the HDS `Modal` and `Flyout`.
+The `DialogPrimitive` serves as the foundation for dialog derived components like the [`Modal`](/components/modal) and [`Flyout`](/components/flyout).
 Unlike other HDS primitives, we recommended using `DialogPrimitive` components directly when you need to create a dialog with a custom layout.
 This is particularly useful for constructing non-modal dialogs that integrate into a page layout, rather than floating above it.

 ### Basic dialog using DialogPrimitive components